January 17, 2019

 Intactivists introduced this image to claim that circumcised men are missing important parts of the penis.
 Guest contributor Melanie Schaab explains that the image is incorrect, as it contains several inaccuracies.

-The frenulum is not removed in circumcision according to both anti-circumcision and pro-circumcision researchers.
-So that's not correct.
+The frenulum is not typically removed in circumcision according to both anti-circumcision and pro-circumcision researchers.
+So that's not necessarily correct.

 The outer foreskin is continuous with the shaft skin, whereas the inner foreskin is unique.
 Most circumcision methods remove more of the inner foreskin and less of the outer foreskin.
 So that's not correct.